-- Providing A Total of \$750 Million for COVID-Related Research, Including: - ➤ Providing \$150 million for COVID-19 related research at the National Institute of Standards and Technology. - > Providing \$600 million for COVID-19 related research at the National Science Foundation.
+- Like the House Bill, Senate-Passed Bill Provides A Total of \$750 Million for COVID-Related Research, Including: - Providing \$150 million for COVID-19 related research at the National Institute of Standards and Technology. - Providing \$600 million for COVID-19 related research at the National Science Foundation.